 East Riding Children’s Centres are here for the whole family; from the moment they know they are expecting a baby, and until the child or the child been cared for is nine years of age.
-East Riding has eighteen Children’s Centres that offer a range of activities and services for children and their families, to give every child the best start in life.
+The East Riding has 18 Children’s Centres that offer a range of activities and services for children and their families, to give every child the best start in life.
 We offer the right help at the right time so that our families feel confident, safe, healthy and happy.

-The Children's Centre core purpose is:
+The Children's Centre core purposes are:

-- Child development and school readiness
+- child development and school readiness

-- Parenting aspirations and parenting skills
+- parenting aspirations and parenting skills

-- Child and family health and life chances
+- child and family health and life chances.

 Who are Children’s Centres for?

 The Children’s Centres are open to anyone living in the East Riding who is pregnant or who is caring for a young child.
 This could be a mum, dad, carer, grandparent, foster carer or child minder.